 If you love to buy alligator shoes and loafers and get deals, you know that alligator or gator as it is informally known is the top of the food chain when it comes to the best exotic skin dress shoes for purchase.
 Exotic Alligator shoes for men are far more rare that even crocodile which is why they may be costlier to buy and get deals.
 At Alligator Boss you will find the newest and best alligator shoes and loafers for men on sale online from leading brands like Mezlan, Mauri and Ferrini that are all hand made with the Italian style and quality that you expect to buy and get deals on.
 These exotic skin dress shoes and loafers are practically cousins with crocodile shoes.

 It's not easy to shop online for exotic alligator shoes for sale cheap on sale.
 The reason is supply.
 Alligator shoes are made by hand and in limited quantities due to the rarity of exotic alligator skin and the costly nature.
 Alligator shoes are always made by hand for this reason and you won't find mass produced alligator dress shoes online for this reason.
 Exotic Gator loafers and dress shoes are an affordable luxury that any man who like to dress with style and wants the best.
 At Alligator Boss shopping for genuine alligator shoes for men online is fun and easy.
 If you like your stylish high end dress shoes and loafers, take a look at Mezlan shoes.
-If you really want to shop some outrageous alligator shoes, Mauri shoes should be on your list.
+If you really want to shop some outrageous gators, Mauri shoes should be on your list.

 Alligator shoes are not just mens dress shoes made out of alligator skin or reptile skin.
 They are far more.
 The craftsmanship that goes into making these fine shoes are simply above and beyond what you would ever find in a pair of mass market shoes.
 These shoes take along time to make with all of the additional steps that just aren't used on factory shoes.
 Steps like hand cutting and matching the alligator skins for each part of the upper.
 The sleek designs that are Italian style and more.